Cool-Cole/ChaCha/README.md

 * Clean up code and turn this into a proper lib
 * Have functions return errors (if counter reaches max, if function params incorrect, ect)
 * Multithreading (maybe?)
+* Create a second vectorized implementation using AVX2 SIMD

 # Sources
 Here are a list of refrences that I used to guide me along with their accompanying liscense.
 I try not to copy paste code.